Do you take insurance?

 Can I work with you if I don’t live in LA?

 You most certainly can!
-I see all clients by Skype and I work with Millennials all over the country and even abroad.
-I often field concerns about the effectiveness of Skype sessions so let me say this up front: I have had more breakthroughs on Skype than in person!
+I see all clients virtually and I work with Millennials all over the world.
+I often field concerns about the effectiveness of virtual sessions so let me say this up front: I have had more breakthroughs onling than in person!
 Why?
-Because Millennials live on the computer these days.
+Because Millennials live on the computer.
 They are almost more comfortable in front of a screen than sitting face to face.
 The screen actually acts as an emotional buffer, creating a space where they can truly let their guard down.
-From New Jersey to New Orleans, from Prague to Peru, I have had huge success working with Millennials via Skype.
+From New Jersey to New Orleans, from Prague to Peru, I have had huge success coaching Millennials virtually.

 What is the difference between therapy and coaching?